Joseph Patterson, PhD

-Joseph Patterson received his Bachelor’s degree in biology with an emphasis in microscopy, and his Master’s degree in biology from Central Michigan University.
-He earned his Ph.D. in genetics from Michigan State University in the lab of Keith Lookingland and John Goudreau.
-In 2016, he started his postdoctoral training in the Lab of Caryl Sortwell in the Department of Translational Neuroscience at the Michigan State University College of Human Medicine campus in Grand Rapids.
-Currently he is studying features of Parkinson’s disease in a synucleinopathy model driven by the administration of preformed fibrils of alpha-synuclein.
+Joseph Patterson received his Bachelor’s degree in biology with an emphasis in microscopy, and his Master’s degree in biology from Central Michigan University in 2008 and 2010 respectively.
+In 2016 he earned his Ph.D. in genetics from Michigan State University in the lab of Keith Lookingland and John Goudreau.
+He did his postdoctoral training in the Lab of Caryl Sortwell in the Department of Translational Neuroscience at the Michigan State University College of Human Medicine campus in Grand Rapids from 2016-2020.
+In 2020-2021 he oversaw the operation of the Michigan State University COVID-19 Early Detection Program Lab.
+In late 2020 he was promoted to an assistant professor in the Department of Translational Neuroscience at Michigan State University.
+His lab currently studies the impact of aging and comorbidities on the severity and progression of synucleinopathies such as Parkinson’s disease.

 Institution |